3 Series

 0.8174.

-Our final two tests in this section are less powerful, but have the advantage of being easier to use.
+Our last two tests in this section are less powerful but often easier to use.

 |